 • Cook the rice.
 Continue to cook rice, whisking vigorously every six or so minutes and until the rice is very tender and the mixture has started to thicken.
 This should take about 35-40 minutes.
 To check if the rice is cooked, taste a rice grain.
 It should be very soft.
 The consistency of the milk should be thick like heavy cream.

 • Finish.
 Remove and discard the lemon rind and cinnamon stick.
-Add the sugar and lemon zest (if using) and mix well to combine.
-Taste and adjust with more sugar if desired.
+Stir in 1 teaspoon vanilla extract (if using) and sweeten to taste (I like about 2 tablespoons of sugar to start).

 • Serve.
 Pour the pudding into 5 serving bowls and liberally sprinkle with ground cinnamon.
 It can be enjoyed, warm, at room temperature or cold.